 - Beat together using a rubber spatula until the batter is smooth.
 Scrape down the sides of the bowl.

-- Cover with plastic wrap and ferment for 8 to 10 hours at room temperature before continuing with the Final Dough.
+- Cover the bowl with plastic wrap (cling film) and let ferment at room temperature 68º-74ºF (20º-23ºC) for 8 to 10 hours.
 (Do this overnight)

 Mixing the Final Dough:

 - Measured Weight Grams Ingredients